kroghie/vQFX-vCenter/README.md

 **If you dont provide -k and -u, Ansible will default to using SSH keys and will fail to run correctly, unless you have SSH keys setup to the given ESXi host**

+Two VMs are now deployed to your vCenter with the correct settings and are powered on.
+Check that everything is working by logging into the RE VM (Default username/password: root/Juniper) and running `ping 169.254.0.1` and `show interfaces terse`.
+The ping should be successfull and you should see a lot of xe-0/0/x interfaces.
+To add revenue interfaces to the vQFX, add more vNICs to the RE VM (type: e1000) and connect them to the desired networks.

 **Tip:**
 use -e "key=value" for providing other values for keys instead of editing the playbook everytime.
 E.g: `ansible-playbook deploy-vqfx-vcenter.yml -k -u root -e "re_vm_name=vQFX-02"`